gramineproject/gramine/Documentation/devel/onboarding.rst

      functions, components of Gramine are required to implement the system call?
-     For example, the ``read`` syscall is very generic: it applies to regular files, pipes, sockets, eventfd, etc. So the ``read`` syscall touches almost all components and file systems of Gramine.
+     For example, the ``read`` syscall is very generic: it applies to regular files, pipes, sockets, eventfd, etc. So the ``read`` syscall touches almost all components and filesystems of Gramine.

 #.
 Discuss the system call and your proposed implementation with Gramine
    maintainers.
 Do **not** try to implement the system call immediately.
 You